History of Unchained

 Unchained has made extraordinary achievements in its short history, under the leadership of founder/executive director Fraidy Reiss.
 Here are some highlights:

 ~ The movement Unchained started and continues to lead, to end child marriage, explodes into a national movement.
-The bill Unchained helped to write in New Jersey is approved by the legislature (but vetoed by the governor), and bills to end or reduce child marriage — most of which Unchained helped to write — are introduced in California, Connecticut, Massachusetts, Maryland, Missouri, New Hampshire, New York, Pennsylvania and Texas.
+The bill Unchained helped to write in New Jersey is approved by the legislature (but vetoed by the governor), and bills to end or reduce child marriage — most of which Unchained helped to write — also are introduced in California, Connecticut, Massachusetts, Maryland, Missouri, New Hampshire, New York, Pennsylvania and Texas.

 ~ Washington Post publishes Fraidy’s op-ed article about child marriage, on the front page of the Sunday Outlook section.
 The article reveals that nearly a quarter-million children as young as 12 were married in the US between 2000 and 2010, mostly girls wed to adult men.
 The op-ed is among the five most-read articles on the Post website.

 ~ Fraidy is featured in January on BBC’s The Conversation, talking about forced marriage.
 She and the organization are featured in countless radio, TV, print and online news pieces in the US and around the world about Unchained’s work to end child marriage in America; the pieces include one on Public Radio International’s The World.

 ~ Unchained receives enough funding to promote the part-time Social Worker to a full-time Director of Client Services and to create a Communications and Policy Associate position.

 ~ By year’s end, Unchained has helped or is helping more than 270 women and girls.